brugeman/japy/README.md

 appreciated.

 I will soon make some optimizations, and maybe add some features, but the current public interface is unlikely to be changed.
-And, by the way, it does not decode escaped UTF sequences yet, that will also be added.

 And here is what my 'json-path' language is: